Can You Sell Breast Milk In South Africa

 And according to the WHO, breastfeeding should begin as soon as a baby is born, with the first breast milk gulp given no later than an hour after birth.
 What transpires, however, when babies are born too soon, when mom is unable to make milk, and when baby is allergic to formula?
 When that occurs, one of South Africa’s breast milk banks—which are primarily run by non-profits—intervenes.How do breast milk banks work?

-See Also Where to Buy Keto Products in South Africa
+See Also How to Apply for a Farm in South Africa

 In hospitals, the South African Breastmilk Reserve collects, tests, pasteurizes, and distributes breast milk.
 Usually, nursing women working at the same hospital contribute their milk.